BuildOnViction/tmn/README.md

   Tomo MasterNode (tmn) is a cli tool to help you run a Tomochain masternode

 Options:
+  --debug       Enable debug mode
-  --dockerurl URL  Url to the docker server
+  --docker URL  Url to the docker server
   --version     Show the version and exit.
   --help        Show this message and exit.

 Commands:
   docs     Display Tomochain documentation link